ncsumaize/Make-author-list-for-Conflict-of-Interest-or-Collaborators-and-Affiliations-List/README.md

 # Make-author-list-for-Conflict-of-Interest-or-Collaborators-and-Affiliations-List

 I need to make conflict of interest/collaborator and affiliation lists for NSF and other government grant proposals.
 It's really a pain because I have A LOT of co-authors.
-So I wrote some code to automate at least getting the list of co-author names.
+So I wrote some python code to automate at least getting the list of co-author names.

 1. Go to scholar google profile page (need to make one if you don't have it already)
 2. Click on the Year column header to sort by Year